 An application packet (including the appropriate application for review, based on the categories listed above, a signed assurances form, and all required appendix materials such as, but not limited to, consent forms, advertisement and surveys, and/or vulnerable populations forms, as appropriate) must be completed and submitted to ORSP via Email.
-Investigators should use the tools on the IRB website [link to the submit a new application page] and the Department of Health and Human Services website [link to the decision charts] to determine whether to complete the non-research/non-human research, exempt, expedited, or full-board application form.
+Investigators should use the tools on the IRB website and the Department of Health and Human Services website to determine whether to complete the non-research/non-human research, exempt, expedited, or full-board application form.
 However, ultimately, the ORSP Office or an IRB member will make the final determination as to the level of IRB review required.
 For studies requiring expedited or full-board review, the Director of Research and Sponsored Programs will forward a copy to the primary reviewer within one (1) week of the proposal being received.
 In the case of an expedited review, the primary reviewer will review the protocol and make a determination.
 If the primary reviewer is unable to approve the protocol under expedited procedures, the protocol will be assigned to full board review.

 Full board meetings are generally scheduled for the first Monday of each month during the academic year.
 If the protocol is received at least 30 days before the meeting, it will be assigned to that meeting, space allowing.
 Protocols received less than 30 days prior to the meeting cannot be guaranteed an assignment at the next meeting and may be assigned to the following month.
 Protocols received less than 2 weeks prior to the meeting will automatically be assigned to the following month to allow for appropriate preparation by the IRB.
 The PI and Point of Contact named in the protocol will receive notice of full board review and the date assigned for review.
 At the full board review, committee members will vote to: